aaron-15/PUI2016_ajd629/HW1_ajd629/README.md

 For plotting I refered vishwajeet's program to understand the iter function to use the next command for the color scheme and the legend function.

+I also helped Akshay Pen and Priyanshi Singh in assignment 3.